What Are Casement Windows?

 French Casement Windows

-French casement windows are a charming addition to any home, featuring two sashes that open without a central pillar, providing a full, unobstructed view.
+A charming addition to any home, French casements are used in residential construction.
+They feature two sashes that open without a central pillar, providing a full, unobstructed view.
 They operate without a mullion, allowing for a wider opening that enhances access and invites more natural light.
 Perfect for romantic or country-style homes, they add an elegant, classic touch to architecture.

 Push Out Casement Windows

-Push out casement windows are a classic alternative to crank-operated casement windows.
+Push-out casement windows are a classic alternative to crank-operated casement windows.
 They open outward with a simple push, offering a more streamlined look without the mechanical components of traditional casements.
-This type of window is particularly favored in heritage and period-style homes where maintaining authentic aesthetics is essential.
+Homeowners with heritage and period-style homes favor this type of window to maintain authentic aesthetics.

 Casement Egress Windows